Jump to: Why is Gold so Valuable? | Why Gold is so Valuable Today | Why Gold's Valuable Future is Sound

 In fact, for most of written human history, the term "money" has always meant a standard explicitly defined weight and purity of gold and or silver.

-To date from the turn of the millennium (2000 AD), the world has had a pronounced increase in gold’s value priced in every single national fiat currency issued by any government worldwide.
+To date from the turn of the millennium (2000 AD), the world has had a pronounced increase in gold's value-priced in every single national fiat currency issued by any government worldwide.
+The average gold price is called the spot price of gold.

 - Defense from both slow and even overnight fiat currency devaluations.